thxndoc/intro-to-APIs/README.md

 This time however, explicitly set the request method to "GET" console.log the results
 */

-fetch("https://apis.scrimba.com/jsonplaceholder/todos", {method: "GET"}) //now has 2 parameters - explicitly saying you want the method to be a GET request
+//Rememeber that 'GET' is the default for 'fetch' fetch("https://apis.scrimba.com/jsonplaceholder/todos", {method: "GET"}) //now has 2 parameters - explicitly saying you want the method to be a GET request
     .then(response => response.json())
     .then(data => console.log(data))